xlite-dev/ffpa-attn/README.md

 |✔️|✔️|✔️|?|
 -->

 NOTE: This project is still in its early development stages and currently provides a few experimental kernels and benchmarks for reference.
 More benchmarks data and features (FFPA **L2/L3** & more devices) will be added over time as the project continues to develop.
+Welcome to 🌟👆🏻star this repo to support me, many thanks ~ 🎉🎉

 ## ©️Citations🎉🎉